Through daily maths sessions it is our intention that pupils will develop their ability to:

 We develop resilience in learning and aim to demonstrate that making mistakes is an important part of learning.
 This is particularly relevant in the teaching and learning of maths.

-The school is also redeploying old Numicon resources using the Numicon Big Ideas intervention resource which addresses gaps in mathematical knowledge by re-teaching key concepts through a concrete/pictorial/abstract approach.
-BY creating pick up and go packs for either teachers or PSW’s to deliver we ensure that pupils have unlocked key maths concepts and are secure before transitioning to secondary placements.
+The school has deployed new Numicon resources including the Numicon Big Ideas intervention which again is new for the academic year 2022-23.
+This resource addresses gaps in mathematical knowledge by re-teaching key concepts through a concrete/pictorial/abstract approach.
+By creating pick up and go packs for either teachers or PSW’s to deliver we ensure that pupils have unlocked key maths concepts and are secure before transitioning to secondary placements.

 Practise and consolidation play a crucial role in the maths curriculum in order for pupils to gain a secure understanding of mathematical concepts.
 Teachers plan for variation within the strands.
 This allows for appropriate challenge and building of confidence and competence to ensure that pupils have gained secure knowledge of key concepts.
 Pupils are encouraged to explain their working out to ensure that they have this knowledge and will be able to apply it flexibly.